 » CB: Stephon Gilmore, Isaiah Rodgers

-- Three players played all 71 defensive snaps: Linebacker Zaire Franklin, cornerback Kenny Moore II and cornerback Stephon Gilmore.
+- Five players played all 70 defensive snaps in Houston: Linebacker Zaire Franklin, safety Julian Blackmon, cornerback Kenny Moore II, linebacker Bobby Okereke and safety Nick Cross.

 » P: Matt Haack

 » PR: Nyheim Hines

 - The Colts waived kicker Rodrigo Blankenship on Tuesday after he missed a game-winning 42-yard field goal and had two kickoffs go out of bounds against Houston.
 The Colts signed kickers Chase McLaughlin and Lucas Havrisik to the practice squad on Tuesday.